3 Inspiring Facts About Becoming an Immigration Consultant in Canada

 This nation is mostly a land of immigrants.
 Canada simply wouldn't exist as the country it is without the historical and ongoing influx of new residents from almost every corner of the globe.
 Immigrants continue to be vital contributors to Canada's prosperity and cultural development.
 In fact, the numbers prove just how much diverse potential the country gains through immigration.
 For example:

-- Canada's 6.8 million foreign-born residents accounted for 20.6 percent of the country's total population in 2011, which was the highest percentage among all G8 nations.*
+- Canada's 7.5 million foreign-born residents accounted for 21.9 percent of the country's total population in 2016.1

-- In 2014, the top source nations of new Canadian permanent residents were the Philippines, India, China, Iran, Pakistan, the U.S.A., the United Kingdom, France, Mexico, and South Korea.**
+- In 2016, the top source nations of new Canadian permanent residents were the Philippines, India, China, Iran, Pakistan, the U.S.A., Syria, the United Kingdom, France, and South Korea.1

 So hundreds of thousands of foreign nationals immigrate to Canada every year in search of better lives and opportunities.
 But the actual immigration process can be lengthy and complex.
 And the federal government frequently amends or updates the country's immigration laws, which can add an additional layer of complexity to the process.

 That's why a lot of would-be immigrants and temporary visitors to Canada choose to hire immigration consultants.
 By having knowledgeable professionals assist them with their applications and represent them throughout the process, they can often avoid costly mistakes and increase their chances of success.

 As a result, the field of immigration consulting continues to provide a lot of value to both immigrants and the professionals who represent them.
 Here are a few of the most encouraging facts about becoming a Canadian immigration consultant:

 The median immigration consultant salary in Canada is about $46,234.
 But some people in this field earn total yearly pay as high as $68,000 or more.2